aitrenches/test-repo/docs/2nd-september-agenda.md

    - Drafting “maintenance calendar” – how updates will be logged and tracked
    - **ACTION:** Decide how to present at DF All Hands (during monthly report)

-5. **Proofreading Initiative – Status & Next Actions (5 mins)**
+6. **Proofreading Initiative – Status & Next Actions (5 mins)**
    - Current workload and distribution update
    - Workflow clarity (pending stakeholder conversations with Rafael, Edwin)
    - **ACTION:** Vani to update on channel creation & meeting scheduling

-6. **Open Floor / AOB (5 mins)**
+7. **Open Floor / AOB (5 mins)**
    - **ACTION:** Decide how to present at DF Circle meetings as Anthony usually has connectivity issues.
    - Any final updates or questions
-   - How to make sure we achieve our goals for sending out the liaisons?
-We will use the Initiative tracker.
+   - How to make sure we achieve our goals for sending out the liaisons? we will use the Initiative tracker.
    - Confirm next meeting date (Sept 16, 2025)